chenligeng/Tensorflow-StartUp-Tutorials/README.md

   It is a demo of restoring parameter of network.(we can only save the parameters but cannot save save the construction)

 [test11-RNN.py]:
-  It is a demo of MNIST recognization by LSTM model.
+  It is a demo of MNIST recognition by LSTM model.

+[test14-CLSTM.py]:
+  It is a demo of MNIST recognition by CLSTM(CNN+LSTM) model.
 PS: Some annotations are in Chinese.